-- 1. Applicant must complete a Non-degree Student Application. - 2.
-The applicant must submit a letter of recommendation from a high school teacher and a high school transcript indicating a GPA of 3.00 or higher. - 3.
-The applicant must enroll in one 100 level course and successfully complete it before a second course may be selected.
-200 level courses may be considered after successful completion of the 100 level course. - 4.
-After earning 9 credit hours, the applicant is expected to complete GBC's admissions process.
+- 1. Applicant must complete an Application for Admission as a Non-Degree Student. - 2.
+The applicant must submit a final high school transcript and a letter of recommendation. - 3.
+The applicant must enroll in one freshmen level course and successfully complete it before a second course may be selected.
+Sophomore-level courses may also be considered after successful completion of the freshmen-level course. - 4.
+After earning 9 credit hours, the applicant is expected to complete GBC's admissions process. - 5.
+Non-degree students are not eligible for federal, state, or institutional financial assistance.